-Bank compliance officers, also known as financial examiners, are responsible for ensuring that a bank abides by all state and federal banking rules, regulations and procedures.
-They perform compliance reviews and create strategies for overall bank compliance.
+Bank compliance officers, also known as financial examiners, are responsible for ensuring that a bank abides by all state and federal banking rules, regulations, and procedures.
+They perform adherence reviews and create strategies for overall bank compliance, thereby ensuring that organizations maintain their good standing as financially trustworthy institutions.
 Travel is often required for bank inspections.

-Sources: *U.S. Bureau of Labor Statistics (BLS), **American Bankers Association (ABA), ***O*Net Online
+Sources: U.S. Bureau of Labor Statistics (BLS), American Bankers Association (ABA), *PayScale.com, O*Net Online

 Step 1: Obtain a Bachelor's Degree

-- Consider an internship.
+Consider an internship while you're in college.
 Undergraduates who wish to enhance their professional skills may consider taking part in a banking internship.
 These positions, which may be paid or unpaid, give students the opportunity to apply what they've learned in class to real-life business situations.
 Internships also allow the students to interact with respected figures in the banking industry.
 Students who intern as auditors may have the opportunity to observe and assist bank officials who are conducting compliance audits.

 Step 2: Attain a Position as a Bank Compliance Officer

 Bank compliance officers can find employment in several types of financial institutions, including commercial banks, retail bank and trust companies, private investment banks, and international banks.
 Generally, candidates start in the compliance department of the bank as a staff member.
 In order to become certified as a bank compliance officer, a candidate must have a minimum of three years of experience working in the compliance department of a bank.
 The candidate must hold a position of responsibility and perform a complete range of compliance procedures, including compliance reviews and strategic planning.